-A standout amongst the most well-known MYTH about Temporary Table and Table Variable is that: Temporary Tables are made in TempDB and Table Variables are made In-Memory.
-Certainty is that both are made in TempDB, beneath Demos demonstrate this reality.
+A standout amongst the most well-known MYTH about Temporary Tables and Table Variables is that: Temporary Tables are made in TempDB and Table Variables are made in In-Memory.
+Certainty is that both are made in TempDB, beneath Demos below demonstrate this reality.

 One-to-one: Use a foreign key to the referenced table: